 Map curtsey of Lonely Planet

 We continue to work in Bolivia each March.
 Our clinics are located within the Amanacer Orphanage system.
 Local dentists work in some of the clinics between visits from our dentists, so some care is provided throughout the year.
 A screening clinic is done the day before the actual dental clinic is run.
 During the screening, we identify and document patients with the most serious need.
 On clinic days there are many needs to be met in addition to the dental care.
 The children have to be identified and located, brought to the clinic, have their appointment purpose explained to them.
-Afterwards, they are given some amount of after-care to ensure that they do not injure themselves by biting novocaine numbed tissue.
+Afterwards, they are given some amount of after-care to ensure that they do not injure themselves by biting Novocaine numbed tissue.

 Most of our patients are children, but at times care is given to people who are in desperate and urgent need.
 Such a group of women were presented to us this year.
 These women make their living from foraging any re-usable items they can find from the dump.
 None had ever seen a dentist before, and they had no money to visit a clinic other than ours.
 The visit was quite an ordeal for them, because in addition to the stress of going to their first-ever dental appointment, they had to be talked into giving up their meager income for the day because of the appointment.
 We did our best to make this up to them with some clothing, food, dental supplies, and personal hygiene items.